teamzeromagic/zeromagic-docs/docs/basics/secrets.md

 ![secret-values](@site/static/img/secret-values.png)

 ## Delete Secret
-You can delete you secret by clicking on delete button for the key which needs to be deleted.
+To permanently delete a secret, click the **Delete** button next to the key you want to remove.
+This action cannot be undone.

 ![secret-key](@site/static/img/secret-key.png)